NoroffFEU/development-platforms/vs-code-case-study.md

 | Takes up a good chunk of computer processor. | Searching for settings is a bit complicated. |
 |  Slows down for large codebases.| VS Code gets high CPU usage for running |

+The choice between **WebStorm** and **VS Code** depends on the developer's needs.
+Choose WebStorm if you are primarily a JavaScript developer, interested in AI code-generation features, and want a fully integrated development environment.
+Choose VS Code if you need to develop in other languages besides JavaScript, want a lightweight, easy-to-use code editor, and prefer a free, open-source platform.

 ## Getting Started with VS Code